 In the Wizard of Oz, there’s a scene where Dorothy, the lion, scarecrow, and tin man approach the Wizard in search of overcoming their weaknesses.
 Wizard puts on his usual performance to intimidate; however, Toto uncovers the ruse.

-n our businesses, you can be like the Wizard of OZ.
-Authenticity demands we speak the truth to our people, we work earnestly to overcome, and alleviate our weaknesses.
+In our businesses, you can be like the Wizard of OZ.
+Authenticity demands we speak the truth to our people, we work earnestly to overcome and alleviate our weaknesses.

 “Honesty is the fastest way to prevent a mistake from turning into a failure.” ~James Altucher

 This past week I read two blogs on Authenticity.
-Charles H. Green, author of The Trusted Advisor and Trust-Based Selling, wrote Trust, Honesty, and Authenticity.
-In the blog he answered a Linked In Question, “Is there a difference between authenticity and honesty?”
+Charles H. Green, the author of The Trusted Advisor and Trust-Based Selling, wrote Trust, Honesty, and Authenticity.
+In the blog, he answered a Linked In Question, “Is there a difference between authenticity and honesty?”